Pliskova outlasts Keys for third Brisbane title

 The 2017 and 2019 winner broke again for 6-5 and then served it out to clinch victory in her first meeting with the eighth seeded American in a little over two hours.

+“Even if you’d say movement isn’t her strength, she covers the court really well which makes you start to go for a little more,” she said.

-Reporting by Amlan Chakraborty in New Delhi; editing by Richard Pullin
+Reporting by Amlan Chakraborty in New Delhi; editing by Richard Pullin and Christian Schmollinger